auth0/docs/articles/user-profile/user-data-storage-best-practices.md

 ---
-title: User Data Storage Best Practices
-description: Demonstrates the best practices for using Auth0 storage mechanisms through the scenario of a native Swift app with a Node API backend
+description: Demonstrates the best practices for using Auth0 storage mechanisms through the scenario of a native Swift app with a Node API backend.
 toc: true
 topics:
     - users